-Code lens is a new feature in visual studio 2013 which helps us to understand three important things about our code while we are coding inside visual studio.
+Code lens is a new feature in Visual Studio 2013 which helps us to understand three important things about our code while we are coding inside Visual Studio.

-All these three things (Impact, test and latest) are seen right above your class / method when you code in visual studio as shown in the below figure.
+All these three things (Impact, test and latest) are seen right above your class / method when you code in Visual Studio as shown in the below figure:

-In the below screen it’s stating that “
+In the below screen, it’s stating that “

 If you further click on “Show on Code Map” menu you should see a graphical representation of dependencies.

 But now for the bad news nothing is free, code lens is currently available only in ultimate edition.
-Wish it was free as air…..
+Wish it was free as air….. ;-)

 Below is a nice and short video of codelens created by www.questpond.com team.